 So while some leaders may feel that Employee Appreciation Day isn't a particularly important day to acknowledge, the research suggests otherwise.
 In fact, celebrating Employee Appreciation Day is just the tip of the recognition iceberg.
 So, if you don't have an employee recognition strategy in place, it may be time to start.

-Celebrating Employee Appreciation Day is a great way to begin laying the foundation for a thriving and successful workplace culture.
-Here are 15 creative ideas for employee appreciation that you can implement all year long.
+Brainstorming Employee Appreciation Day ideas is a great way to begin laying the foundation for a thriving and successful workplace culture.
+Here are 15 creative Employee Appreciation Day Ideas that you can implement all year long.

 1. Reward with experiences